BlueBrain/atlas-alignment/README.md

 Some of the functionalities of `atlalign` depend on the [TensorFlow implementation of the Learned Perceptual Image Patch Similarity (LPIPS)](https://github.com/alexlee-gk/lpips-tensorflow).
-Unfortunately, the package is not available on PyPI and must be installed manually as follows.
+Unfortunately, the package is not available on PyPI and must be installed manually as follows for full functionality.
 ```shell script
 pip install git+http://github.com/alexlee-gk/lpips-tensorflow.git#egg=lpips_tf
 ```